Bobby Hill (Australian footballer): AFL career

-He was selected at pick #24 in the 2018 national draft.
+Hill was selected by Greater Western Sydney (GWS) at pick #24 in the 2018 national draft.
 He made his senior debut against Richmond in round 17 of the 2019 season.

-Hill has played 41 games with the club and is known for his blistering pace, clean hands and the ability to leap in the air after the football.
-Hill designed the 's 2020 Indigenous jumper, which is worn by the club as an alternative strip.
+Hill played 41 games with the club including a winning preliminary final in 2019, and is known for his blistering pace, clean hands and the ability to leap in the air after the football.
+Hill designed GWS's 2020 Indigenous jumper, which is worn by them as an alternative strip.